MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/security-best-practices/Appendix-F--Securing-Domain-Admins-Groups-in-Active-Directory.md

 5. In the **Command Prompt** window, type **net use \\\\\<Server Name\>\c$**, where \<Server Name\> is the name of the member server or workstation you're attempting to access over the network.

-6. The following screen shot shows the error message that should appear.
+6. The following screenshot shows the error message that should appear.

     ![Screenshot that shows the error message that should appear while you're attempting to accsss the member server.](media/Appendix-F--Securing-Domain-Admins-Groups-in-Active-Directory/SAD_74.gif)